-As of July 27, 2015, mortgage rates are still at record lows.
-Currently, the average 30-year fixed rate mortgage is 4.04 percent and the average 15-year mortgage is 3.21 percent according to Freddie Mac’s Primary Mortgage Market Survey.
+As of Jan.
+28, 2016, mortgage rates are at the lowest level since late October.
+Currently, the average 30-year fixed rate mortgage is 3.79 percent and the average 15-year mortgage is 3.07 percent according to Freddie Mac’s Primary Mortgage Market Survey.

 The housing crisis threw a wrench into the mortgage lending industry.
 Banks and lenders scrutinize even the best credit applicants.
 Your credit rating may be the single most important piece of financial information you have to obtain a mortgage loan.